How to Apply

-You've taken the Medical College Admission Test, applied to UT Southwestern Medical School through the Texas Medical and Dental Application Service, and made sure you've completed or are completing all required courses for admission.
+You've taken the Medical College Admission Test, applied to UT Southwestern Medical School through the Texas Medical and Dental Application Service, and made sure you’re completing all required courses for admission.
 Now what?

 Complete the secondary application through the UT Southwestern My GateWay site.
-You will not receive an email or other invitation to complete the Secondary Application.
+You will not receive an email or reminder to submit the Secondary Application, so it is your responsibility to complete this requirement.

 Your application will be reviewed by the Admissions Committee.
 If selected to interview, you will receive an invitation by email to visit the UT Southwestern campus.